koriroys/pakyow-docs/docs/routing/nested_routes.md

 #### Nested Template Paths

+TODO this can probably go away or move to "restful"

 When nesting templates, the default nested path is the path provided in the expansion.
 This, for example:

     ruby: